avocado-framework/avocado/docs/source/guides/user/chapters/concepts.rst

 Test Resolution
 ---------------

+.. note:: Some definitions here may be out of date.
+The current runner can still be using some of these definitions in its design, however, we are working on an improved version of the runner, the NextRunner that will use an alternative strategy.

 When you use the Avocado runner, frequently you'll provide paths to files, that will be inspected, and acted upon depending on their contents.
 The diagram below shows how Avocado analyzes a file and decides what to do with